rozbb/fantastic-snarks-homework/README.md

 Now suppose every card is a collector's item.
 They are quite rare.
 Lloyd's of Linden (a New Jersey-based "insurance" company) is giving out a certificate of authenticity to anyone who can prove possession of a card.
 According to Lloyd's a collector _possesses_ a card if and only if they can prove that they know the card commitment's opening, and that that commitment is in the Merkle tree.
 Proving this to Lloyd's has some complications, though.

 The first issue is privacy.
-Obviously, simply revealing this information outright would leak both the position of the card in the tree (ie when the collector got the card) and the amount contained in the card.
+Obviously, simply revealing this information outright would leak both the position of the card in the tree (i.e., when the collector got the card) and the amount contained in the card.
 Neither of these are strictly necessary for Lloyd's to know.
 The solution here is to instead use a zero-knowledge proof: "I know an `amount`, `serial_num`, and `com_rand` such that `Com((amount, serial_num); com_rand)` appears in the Merkle tree."

 The second issue (which is caused by our solution to the first issue) is double-counting.
 As stated, there's no way for Lloyd's to tell if someone sent them 50 proofs for the same exact card.
 It should be the case that every card gets at most 1 certificate of authenticity.
 The solution we will use is to force a collector to reveal the serial number when presenting a proof of membership.
 In other words, the zero-knowledge proof statement is now "I know an `amount` and `com_rand` such that `Com((amount, serial_num); com_rand)` appears in the Merkle tree", where `serial_num` is known to both the prover and verifier.